Parrottrek Journal 2007

 backyard.
 After breakfast we take another bike ride to the post office, and then to the newsstand where we pick up either the USA Today or Florida Today

 depending on which title story grabs us.
 With newspaper in hand, we head back home.
-Frank reads the paper and I the book of the day sitting by the lake in
+Frank reads the paper and I the book of the day sitting by the lake in our

-up the street from us, a very sad yet witty and sweet story of a young widow titled 'Good Grief'.
-She makes you laugh and cry at the same time.
-The book
+street from our house, still inside the resort.
+It's a very sad yet witty and sweet story of a young widow titled 'Good Grief'.
+She makes you laugh and cry at the

-makes me very thankful for a living spouse.
-Once the day begins to warm up I again hop on the bike and head to the pool where most of my reading is done.
+same time.
+The book makes me very thankful for a living spouse.
+Once the day begins to warm up, I again hop on my bike and head to th pool where most of my

-up with a few familiar faces, including the owner of Cody's love Casey!
-It's amazing how many people remember us due to the birds.
-They all see us and our
+caught up with a few familiar faces, including the mother of Cody's sweetheart, Casey the Harlequin Macaw.
+It's amazing how many people remember us due to

-multiple bike rides around the park.
-After a couple hours of socializing we head home, make dinner, sit outside again for awhile watching the lake and the
+the birds.
+They all see us on our multiple bike rides.
+After a couple hours of socializing we head home, make dinner, sit outside again for awhile watching the lake

 Frank, such a romantic!